Observation of angular momentum transfer among crystal lattice modes

+\bfseries \boldmath Transfer of energy and linear momentum between lattice vibrations via anharmonic coupling is an important concept in solid-state physics.
+However, it remains difficult to directly observe how \textit{angular} momentum is exchanged and conserved among lattice modes, even though these processes are thought to play an important role in achieving magnetization equilibrium and in spin relaxation effects like the Einstein–de Haas effect.
+Here, we demonstrate and coherently control angular momentum transfer between two lattice modes using the inverse process of anharmonic decay.
+The observed rotational phonon-phonon Umklapp scattering enforces the conservation of quantized crystal angular momentum, as dictated by the crystal’s discrete rotational symmetry.
+We thereby experimentally confirm the fundamental analogy between linear and angular momentum conservation in solids.
+Moreover, we establish axial nonlinear phononics towards ultrafast control of material properties.

 Fundamental physics is dictated by symmetry principles, linking conservation laws to time, space translation, and rotational invariance.
-In crystalline solids, discrete translational symmetry enforces the conservation of pseudo linear momentum, forming the basis of band structure theory and modern semiconductor-based technology.
-Likewise, quantized vibrations of the crystalline lattice must conserve energy and linear momentum during their interactions.
-Such energy and momentum relaxation through phonon-phonon scattering is required to establish equilibrium states of condensed matter.
-However, demagnetization - like all spin relaxation phenomena - additionally requires the dissipation of angular momentum to achieve equilibrium.
-While energy relaxation is established to follow pathways of anharmonic phonon-phonon coupling~\cite{Teitelbaum2018}, transferring energy from optical to lower frequency acoustic modes and eventually becoming heat, the relaxation of angular momentum among lattice modes is commonly just assumed~\cite{Zhang2014, Garanin2015}.
-Since the discovery of the Einstein - de Haas effect~\cite{Einstein1915}, it has been recognized that spin angular momentum must eventually transfer to the lattice as a rigid-body rotation, bridging quantum spin dynamics with classical mechanical angular momentum.
-However, how this transfer happens after the initial spin-lattice coupling~\cite{Choi2024, Tauchert2022, Dornes2019} remains largely a black box to date.
+In crystalline solids, discrete translational symmetry enforces the conservation of pseudo linear momentum, also called crystal momentum, forming the basis of Bloch’s theorem, band structure theory, and modern semiconductor-based technology.
+Therefore, quantized vibrations of the crystalline lattice (phonons) must conserve energy and linear crystal momentum during their interactions, which are only permitted by anharmonic phonon-phonon scattering requiring at least a three-phonon interaction.
+Such energy and momentum relaxation through anharmonic phonon-phonon interaction is fundamentally required to establish equilibrium states of condensed matter.
+The observation of phonon Umklapp scattering processes, e.g. governing thermal conductivity, serves as a clear signature of conserved linear crystal momentum imposed by the periodicity of the lattice~\cite{Kittel2005}.

-Contemporary studies actively employ phonons for ultrafast control of material properties, as evidenced by signatures of light-induced superconductivity~\cite{Fausti2011, Mitrano2016, Fava2024}, ferromagnetism~\cite{Disa2023, Afanasiev2021} and ferroelectricity~\cite{Li2019}, thereby controlling collective phases of matter.
-Recently, researchers also utilized chiral or circularly polarized phonons, broadly classified as axial phonons~\cite{Juraschek2025_review}, to harness their transient magnetic fields~\cite{Luo2023, Juraschek2017, Nova2019, Juraschek2022} for magnetic switching \cite{Davies2024} or dynamic multiferroicity~\cite{Basini2024}.
-Nevertheless, the corresponding phonon trajectories, as a direct measure of phonon angular momentum, could not be assessed in these studies and remain debated to explain the observed magnetic effects~\cite{Merlin2024}.